nicojeske/RazerAmbilight/README.md

 Make sure that you have Razer Synapse running.
 Otherwise the app won't work.

 ## Note:
 A Windows Smart Screen message may appear during installation.
 This tells you that my program is not signed by a certification authority recognized by Microsoft.
-Because these certifications cost a lot of money, which I cannot afford as a student, my program is not signed.
+Because these certifications cost a lot of money, which I cannot afford as a student, my program is therefore not signed.
-A background process that creates an ambilight effect for razer keyboards.